Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Reinforcement Learning Based on Decomposition (MORL/D)

 In RL, the evaluation of a policy comes from multiple rewards, collected over a sequence of decisions made by the agent.
 To reduce these to a scalar for evaluation, RL usually relies on the expectation of the discounted sum of rewards.
 In MORL/D, to have a total ordering of Pareto incomparable actions or to rely on single-objective policy improvements, a scalarization function is used.
 To transform this sequence of reward vectors into scalars for evaluation in MORL, the scalarization function can be applied before or after the expectation operator.
 Hence, the algorithm can optimize for the Expected Scalarized Return (\textbf{ESR}), or the Scalarized Expected Return (\textbf{SER}).

 When using a linear scalarization, both settings are equivalent.
-However, ESR and SER settings lead to different optimal policies when the scalarization is not linear \cite{roijers_multi-objective_2018}.
+However, the ESR and SER settings lead to different optimal policies when the scalarization is not linear \cite{roijers_multi-objective_2018}.
 Formally:

 When the learned policies are stochastic, the concave part of the PF is dominated by a stochastic mixture of policies~\shortcite{vamplew_constructing_2009}.
 This can be achieved, for instance, by employing one policy for one episode and another for the subsequent episode (see Figure~\ref{fig:stochastic_mix}).
-Hence, in such case, one can restrict to the usage of linear scalarization.
+Hence, in such cases, one can restrict to the usage of linear scalarization.

 Finally, the choice between ESR and SER depends on the criticality of the resulting policy decisions.
 ESR, where scalarization is applied before the expectation, is suitable for critical applications like cancer detection, as every episodic return is crucial.
-In contrast, SER applies scalarization on the average return, making it suitable for repetitive applications such as investments.
+In contrast, SER applies scalarization on the average return, making it suitable for repetitive applications, such as investments.
 Given these observations, capturing policies in the concave parts of the PF is valuable when the user has a non-linear utility and aims to learn deterministic policies under the ESR criterion.
-Figure~\ref{fig:esr_ser} summarizes the decision process for choosing between ESR and SER setting in MORL.
-It is worth noting that in the literature most of the published algorithms optimize for the SER setting or under linear scalarization, leaving ESR understudied \cite{hayes_practical_2022}.
+Figure~\ref{fig:esr_ser} summarizes the decision process to choose between ESR and SER settings in MORL.
+It is worth noting that in the literature most of the published algorithms optimize for the SER setting or under linear scalarization, leaving ESR understudied~\shortcite{hayes_practical_2022,ropke_distributional_2023}.